Atkins, low-carb, ketosis. Whatever you call it, cutting carbs is hard. And it's only tougher when you’re dining out.

 And of course, cauliflower-crust pizza is all the rage now (thank goodness).
 There's a whole section devoted to it in our cauliflower dining guide, but a go-to is from Upper Crust Pizza Patio & Wine Bar.

 This is another easy one, as Mexican food generally comes with lots of protein, vegetables, cheese, and spices.
-You can probably predict the rules for this category: no tortillas, Spanish rice, taco shells, or chips.
+You can probably predict the rules for this category: no tortillas, rice, or chips.

-For a quick lunch or dinner, head to any of the “‘bertos,” i.e. Filibertos, Juliobertos, Rolibertos, Eribertos, and Alibertos.
+For a quick lunch or dinner, head to any of the “‘Bertos,” i.e. Filibertos, Juliobertos, Rolibertos, Eribertos, and Alibertos.
 Order a carne asada or pollo asado burrito, and ask for no tortilla — which results in a container of guacamole, vegetables, and protein.
-Avoid refried beans at first, or any lentils for that matter, and anything with potato in it.
+Avoid refried beans at first, or any lentils for that matter, and anything with potato.
 Taco salads are good, if you can ignore the crunchy shell bowl.

-Many Mexican-style eateries offer the option of ordering burritos as a bowl right on the menu.
-Cocina 10 at Crescent Ballroom, offers this, and turns out a pretty great carne asada burrito bowl.
+Many Mexican-style eateries offer a menu option of ordering burrito bowls.
+Cocina 10 at Crescent Ballroom does, and turns out it makes a pretty great carne asada burrito bowl.
 Ask them to hold the rice of course.
-Just avoid the low-fat sour cream.
+Avoid the low-fat sour cream.
 Again, low fat often means higher carbs.